 Oh, and do not take alcohol with you!
 You can drink it inside the park, but you can only buy it in one of the cafes inside.
 You will not be allowed to enter the park with your own beer.
 There are security staff who will be checking your bag at the entrance.

-What to bring to Tayrona park:
+What to bring to Tayrona Park:

+Packing smart is very important!
 You don’t want to be eaten by mosquitoes and get a sunburn, do you?

 Here are the things that you should definitely pack in your backpack: